junxit/us-congress-bills-117/metadata.md

 - 2021-01-21 — Introduced in House
 - 2021-01-21 — Introduced in House
 - 2021-01-21 — Referred to the House Committee on Foreign Affairs.
+- 2021-03-25 — Committee Consideration and Mark-up Session Held.
+- 2021-03-25 — Ordered to be Reported (Amended) by Voice Vote.
+- 2021-06-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-06-28 — Considered as unfinished business. (consideration: CR H3224-3225)
+- 2021-06-28 — Considered under suspension of the rules. (consideration: CR H3165-3171)
+- 2021-06-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+391.
+- 2021-06-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-06-28 — Mr. Meeks moved to suspend the rules and pass the bill, as amended.
+- 2021-06-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 307 - 112 (Roll no. 188). (text: CR H3165-3169)
+- 2021-06-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 307 - 112 (Roll no. 188).(text: CR H3165-3169)